 Having a Whipple procedure

-The Whipple procedure (pancreaticoduodenectomy) is a major operation that is done by a specialised pancreatic or hepato-pancreato-biliary (HPB) surgeon.
+The Whipple procedure (pancreaticoduodenectomy) is a major, complex operation.
+It has to be done by a specialised pancreatic or hepato-pancreato-biliary (HPB) surgeon.

 Learn more about what happens: